(2) What are the Chief Privacy and Civil Liberties Officer and the Office of Privacy and Civil Liberties' Statutory and Administrative Authorities?

 OPCL supports the duties and responsibilities of the Department’s Chief Privacy and Civil Liberties Officer (CPCLO).
 The CPCLO, who is part of the Office of the Deputy Attorney General (ODAG), is the principal advisor to the Attorney General on privacy and civil liberties matters affecting the Department’s missions and operations.
 The Director of OPCL reports directly to the CPCLO in ODAG.

-In accordance with DOJ Order 0601, Privacy and Civil Liberties (Feb.
-6, 2014), Department components are required to identify a Senior Component Official for Privacy (SCOPs) to manage―at the component level―the implementation of privacy rules, regulations, policies, and laws, and to serve as the CPCLO’s and OPCL’s main point of contact.
+In accordance with DOJ Order 0601, Privacy and Civil Liberties (May 14, 2020), Department components are required to identify a Senior Component Official for Privacy (SCOP) to manage―at the component level―the implementation of privacy rules, regulations, policies, and laws, and to serve as the CPCLO’s and OPCL’s main point of contact.
 OPCL coordinates privacy compliance with Departmental components through designated SCOPs.

 (b) Section 208 of the E-Government Act of 2002

 The E-Government Act of 2002, 44 U.S.C. § 3501, was enacted in recognition of technological changes in computers, digitized networks, internet access, and the creation of new electronically available information.
 These changes increase the availability of both personal and public information, and have important ramifications for the protection of PII contained in government records and systems.
-Section 208 requires all federal government agencies to produce a Privacy Impact Assessment (PIA) upon the development or procurement of new information technology involving the collection, maintenance, or dissemination of information in identifiable form (IFF) or once substantial changes are made to existing information technology that manages IIF.
+Section 208 requires all federal government agencies to assess privacy risks and determine risk mitigation measures, documented in a Privacy Impact Assessment (PIA) upon the development or procurement of new information technology involving the collection, maintenance, or dissemination of information in identifiable form (IFF) (also referred to as PII) or once substantial changes are made to existing information technology that manages IIF.
 The Act requires an agency to make PIAs publicly available, except when an agency, using its discretion, determines that publication of the PIA would raise security concerns, reveal classified (i.e., national security) information or sensitive information (e.g., the assessment contains information potentially damaging to a national interest, law enforcement effort, or competitive business interest).

 (a) Initial Privacy Assessment (IPA)

 The privacy compliance process begins when the Department first determines it needs to collect, maintain, disseminate, or otherwise use PII.
 The Department has established the IPA template, which consolidates various privacy compliance requirements in to a single, unified, and comprehensive process.
-The IPA template consists of questions designed to help components and OPCL determine whether a particular information system requires further privacy documentation (e.g., a Privacy Impact Assessment or a System of Records Notice), or raises other privacy issues or concerns.
-In particular, the IPA bridges the information technology (IT) security with privacy processes and communities, and assists in identifying information assets requiring appropriate security controls, which permits better identification of those systems containing and maintaining PII.
+The IPA template consists of questions designed to help components and OPCL determine whether a particular information system: contains and maintains PII; requires further privacy risk assessments and documentation (e.g., a Privacy Impact Assessment or a System of Records Notice); or raises other privacy issues or concerns.
+In particular, the IPA bridges information technology (IT) security and privacy assessment processes, and assists in identifying information assets requiring appropriate privacy security controls.

 The DOJ IPA template can be found here.